Threat Modeling 101: Getting started with application security threat modeling [2021 update]

-- Assets _ The main reason for threat exist is ASSETS.
-The hacker’s main goal to access company assets.
-Assets can be physical or abstract many examples like employee safety, company’s reputation, etc., so the security team needs to find that which assets need to be protected from unknown users.
+- Assets: a hacker’s main goal is to access a company’s assets.
+Assets can be physical or data-based and, if exploited, can affect things like employee safety or a company’s reputation.
+Therefore, the security team needs to find which assets need to be protected from unknown users.

 The five threat modeling steps are:

 - Step 1: identify security objectives.
 Clear objectives help you to see the threat modeling activity and define how much effort to spend on subsequent steps.

 - Step 2: create an application overview.
 Listing the application’s main characteristics, users, inputs and outputs help to identify relevant threats during step 4.

 - Step 3: decompose your application.
 The detailing of the mechanics of your application helps you to identify more relevant and detailed threats.